-On 6th June 2020 SAMPARC will be completing 30 years of its service to Orphan, Poor, Needy and Children of Socially Victim Women.
+On 6th June 2023 SAMPARC completed 33 years of its service to Orphan, Poor, Needy and Children of Socially Victim Women.

-More than 400 Senior Children of SAMPARC are well settled, 122 Girls are married.
+Till date, more than 450 Senior Children of SAMPARC are well now settled, 122 Girls are married.

-PROPOSED PROJECT - REQUEST TO SANCTION ASSISTANCE FOR 45 GIRLS OF SAMPARC BALAGRAM, BHAJE FOR THEIR CARE, PROTECTION AND EDUCATIONAL DEVELOPMENT FOR THE PERIOD 2020-21:
+PROPOSED PROJECT - REQUEST TO SANCTION FINANCIAL ASSISTANCE FOR 120 GIRL CHILDREN OF SAMPARC BALGRAM - BHAJE FOR THEIR CARE, PROTECTION AND EDUCATIONAL DEVELOPMENT FOR THE PERIOD 2023-24: